henry2004y/KeyNotes/contents/single.md

 ### Curved B: Curvature Drift

 Here we assume the magnetic field lines to be curved with a constant radius of curvature $R_c$, and we take $|B|$ to be constant.
 Such a field does not obey Maxwell’s equations in a vacuum, so in practice the grad-B drift will always be added to the effect derived here.
 A guiding center drift arises from the centrifugal force felt by the particles as they move along the field lines in their thermal motion.
-If $v_\parallel^2$ denotes the average square of the component of random velocity along $\mathbf{B}$, the average centrifugal force is
+If $v_\parallel^2$ denotes the average square of the component of random velocity along $\mathbf{B}$, and $\mathbf{R}_c$ denotes the radius of curvature vector from the center to the curve, the average centrifugal force is

 $$
 \mathbf{F}_{cf} = \frac{mv_\parallel^2}{R_c}\widehat{r} = mv_\parallel^2\frac{\mathbf{R}_c}{R_c^2}